 - Automated data ingestion helps employees to focus on productive jobs because data professionals do not need to invest time and effort in creating and maintaining custom ETL jobs.
 Hence, they will be able to focus on improving customer service or optimizing product performance.
 In many organizations, data engineers build an in-house ETL tool for non-technical users.
 But that process won’t be faster and will require maintenance periodically.

 - Automated data ingestion helps in data profiling and cleansing.
 Most data warehouses are structurally complex with complicated transformation requirements.
 Self-service ETL tools provide an elaborate set of advanced cleansing functions which simplifies the data transformation process.
-As a result, data analysts can complete their analysis effectively and faster.
+As a result, data analysts can complete their analyses effectively and faster.

 Daton Simplifies Data Ingestion

 Daton is an automated ELT tool that makes data ingestion from multiple sources to data lakes or cloud data warehouses like Snowflake, Google Bigquery, and Amazon Redshift.
 Employees can use it for business intelligence and data analytics.
 The best part is that Daton is easy to set up without any coding experience, and it is the cheapest data pipeline available in the market.
+Sign up for a free trial of Daton today!!